 It’s especially challenging when fake diamonds are roaming the market.
 Luckily, we’ll give you all the information you need about real diamond earrings vs. fake ones, including detailed tests to try out.
 So let’s jump in!

-Real Diamond Earrings vs. Fake: How to Tell the Difference
+Real Diamond Earrings vs. Fake: How to Tell Real Diamond Earrings

 The unprecedented popularity of diamonds led many people to produce copycats using less costly materials, like cubic zirconia.
-Manufacturers also use many diamond alternatives, such as white sapphire and white topaz, and emeralds (see best emerald earrings).
+Manufacturers also use many diamond alternatives, such as white sapphire and white topaz, and emerald earrings.

-Luckily, there are many tests to tell if a diamond is real (see also diamond earrings’ settings).
-Here’s a brief roundup about some of the experiments you can try for both mounted and loose diamonds.
+Luckily, there are many tests to tell if a diamond is real.
+Here’s a brief roundup of some of the experiments you can try for both mounted and loose diamonds.

 Mounted Diamonds